 You can get the application forms from any Service Canada office or you can apply online for the DTC through the Canada Revenue Agency.

 Veterans Affairs Canada Disability

 You can pick up the forms from any Veterans Affairs Canada Office or you can download the VAC disability application online.

 Workers’ Compensation Benefits

-You must request the forms directly from the workers’ compensation program in your province.
+You must request the forms directly from your province’s workers’ compensation program.